happycollision/articles/2023-01-02-variant-system/article.md

 └── public.json
 ```

 But how do we build those files?
+This is where we need to customize our Webpack
+configuration.

 ### webpack.config.ts

-The code below will not work in your project unless you add the proper loader
+The code below will not work in your project unless you add loader rules to your
-rules to your Webpack config.
-Additionally, you may not have things set up to
+Webpack config.
+Additionally, you may not have things set up to use TypeScript
-use TypeScript in your Webpack config, but the TypeScript in this code example
+in your Webpack config, but the TypeScript in this code example is fairly
-is fairly limited and easily removed.
+limited and easily removed.

 ```ts
 INCLUDE WEBPACK.CONFIG.TS HERE